windkh/node-red-contrib-shelly/README.md

 ## callback mode vs polling mode
 Unlike generation 1 device the new generation supports the usage of scripts.
 In polling mode the node just behaves like the generation 1 node.
 In callback mode a script is uploaded to the shelly which sends all notification events to the node.
 The node needs to open a network port to be able to receive these messages.
 You must configure this network port, make sure that it is not already in use.
+If node-red runs inside a docker container or any other bridged network then you should also configure the hostname under that the shelly device can reach the node-red server (Leave this field empty if you run inside the same network segment).
 Right now only the Plus I4 is supported with callback mode.
 More will follow.